 Landscape photography may have been his main passion, but Arnold was not afraid to experiment with different styles and media.
 The Computer Graphics, Bird Chorus, Still Life, and Portraits galleries reflect some of his bold escapades into alternate styles.

 Arnold requested that this site become a memorial to the man and his photography.
-In that regard, the content remains largely unchanged, complete with his blog entries and the biography on the About page that was written in his own words.
+In that regard, the content remains largely unchanged, complete with the biography on the About page that was written in his own words.

 Thank you for visiting his site and sharing the legacy of Arnold John Kaplan.